gvwilson/sensibleadventures/santas/santas.md

 fancy word...
 for jars...
 that hold...
+someone's...
-a mummy's bits,"
+squishy bits,"
-Zombie Claus explained as they climbed the stairs to an opening in the side of the pyramid that was actually quite large but appeared quite small given its location.
+the mummy explained as they climbed the stairs to an entrance in the side of the pyramid that was actually quite large but seemed quite small compared to the pyramid.
-"Typical...
-of royalty...
-Making up...
-words...
-to make...
-their things...
-sound...
-special."

-"I take it you're not a fan of the upper classes?" the lean santa observed.

-"Fah,"
-Zombie Claus sneered.
-It was walking quite quickly despite its wheezing, forcing Finner to hurry to keep up.
-"Spend all...
+Third,
+and perhaps most importantly,
+zombies devoured the brains of the living.
+"Or sometimes...
-their time...
+their livers..."
-building *pyramids*...
-instead of...
-building...
-a more equitable...
-society.
-They deserved...
-what they...
-got."

-"And what was that?" the lean santa asked.

-Zombie Claus smiled its yellow-toothed smile.
-"Me."
+the mummy wheezed.
+"It's a...
+cultural...
+thing."
+Mummies,
+on the other hand,
+were strictly vegan:
+*very* strictly,
+since they didn't eat at all.
+"Though...
+we do...
+like a...
+nice cup...
+of tea,"
+the mummy added wistfully.

 Two stone cats sat on their haunches at the top of the steps.
 One blinked slowly as they entered the pyramid,